modelica/ModelicaSpecification/RationaleMCP/0031/annotations.md

 - `hideResult` — Applied to a parameter or variable, implies the variable should not be included in the simulation output
 - `choices` — Applied to a parameter or variable, can be used to enumerate and tag different values for parameter input

+New modifications not present in full Modelica:
+- `evaluatedParameter = true` – TODO

 ## Vendor annotations
 Flat Modelica allows for vendor-specific annoations in the same way as in full Modelica.